 Extravasation may be linked to peripheral cannulation or a Central Venous Access Device (CVAD).

-Although administration of drugs via CVADs carry less risk of extravasation than peripheral administration, if it does occur the damage is likely to be larger and more severe than with peripheral administration.
-This is because the event is not likely to be noticed immediately and delays to the treatment of extravasation result in damage limitation rather than cure.
+Although administration of drugs via CVADs carry less risk of extravasation than via peripheral administration, if it does occur the damage is likely to be larger and more severe than with peripheral extravasation.
+This is because the event is not likely to be noticed immediately

-Extravasation of a vesicant drug should be treated as a medical emergency.
+Extravasation of a vesicant drug via any route should be treated as a medical emergency..

-If it is discovered the local Acute Oncology Team should be contacted, if out of hours use the 24 hour telephone on call contact.
-The local extravasation policy should be followed, and recommended antidotes should be administered appropriately.
+If it is discovered the local Acute Oncology or Plastics Team (according to policy) should be contacted immediately.
+The local extravasation policy should be followed

 If the patient is receiving an active infusion STOP the infusion immediately